estere-sei/Circadian-proteomics-features/README.md

 # Circadian-proteomics
 Custom analysis of in vitro circadian timecourse proteomics and phosphoproteomics using multiple sets of 10plex TMT.
-This code accompanies the manuscript [Wong et al. 2020](https://doi.org/10.1101/2020.05.16.099556).
-See this paper for context and experimental design.
+This code accompanies the manuscript referenced below.
+Please see this paper for context and experimental design.
 The code in this repository was not designed to be run on other datasets, and is made public for transparency.

 >**CRYPTOCHROME suppresses the circadian proteome and promotes protein homeostasis.** <br />David C.S.
 Wong, Estere Seinkmane, Alessandra Stangherlin, Aiwei Zeng, Nina M. Rzechorzek, Andrew D. Beale, Jason Day, Martin Reed, Sew Peak Chew, Marrit Putker, John O’Neill. <br />bioRxiv 2020.05.16.099556; doi: https://doi.org/10.1101/2020.05.16.099556